 In a general sense, there are many circumstances in which selling your car makes sense and others where it doesn’t.
 However, with car loans, there is really only one circumstance that makes sense.
 If refinancing is not an option or does not make financial sense, simply paying off your loan and selling your car may be a solution.
 Depending on your car’s value and the amount of money you have left on your loan you could even have money left over with this process.

-Legally and technically you can refinance a car multiple times, however, that may not make the most financial sense.
-In most cases, a single refinance option makes sense.
-When considering refinancing a car loan make sure to review the overall cost of the process, and repayment terms.
+Technically you can refinance a car multiple times, however, that may not make the most financial sense.
+When considering refinancing a car loan, CreditNinja urges you to make sure to review the overall cost of the process, and repayment terms.